FranzZemen/nodets-scaffolding/README.md

 ## Install ##

-System uses gulp, typings and bunyan.
+You'll want the node.js 6.x branche installed as well as the latest mongo database installed and running on a default port.
+No database setup is necessary although a couple of the unit tests will fail if an appropriate entry isn't already in mongo.

+System uses gulp, typings and bunyan, plus mocha as a test framework (although while you can run the tests from the command line, you would normally invoke "gulp test".
 You'll need to have those installed globally.

     npm install gulp-cli -g
     npm install typings -g
     npm install bunyan -g
+    npm install mocha -g

 Clone the project